hda-technical/dancebooks/transcriptions/[1706, uk] Raoul-Auger Feuillet - Orchesography or The Art of Dancing.md

 The first of these needs no other Mark for Direction, but the sliding Mark; but the other must have the sliding and falling Marks together.

-### Of waving Positions, and half Positions.
+### Of waving Positions, and half Positions

 A Waving Position, or half Position, is when the Foot waves or turns inwards or outwards, whether upon the Toe, the Heel, or with the Foot up, which is explaiu'd by a kind of Half-Moon proceeding from that place which represents either the Heel or Toe, and which demonstrates the Motion the Heel or Toe ought to make in Waving.
 If it be to wave upon the Toe, the Crescent or Half-Moon ought to be plac'd where the Heel is represented, tending towards the Toes on that side you are to wave; on the contrary, if the waving Step is to be done on the Heel, or with the Foot up, the Crescent must be in the place which represents the Toes tending towards the Heel.

-### Of Positions and half Positions, which are wav'd and unwav'd.
+### Of Positions and half Positions, which are wav'd and unwav'd

 Positions and half Positions, wav'd and unwav'd are when the Heel or Toe returns to the place from whence either of them mov'd, which is explain'd by the Crescent being doubled, returning to the place from whence it came.